StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

-In the extremely rare case of a solution erroneously marked as **✱/⚠/✘** rather than **✓**, the student may simply show the solution to the instructor; if no mistakes can be found in the original submission, the **✓** will be awarded automatically.
+In the extremely rare case of a solution erroneously marked as **✱/⚠/✘** rather than **✓**, the student may simply show the solution to the instructor; if no[revision-form] mistakes can be found in the original submission, the **✓** will be awarded automatically.